jupyter-book/myst-theme/.changeset/giant-bugs-rest.md

 '@myst-theme/jupyter': patch
 ---

-Require location on node source to enable jupyter computation
+Disable jupyter computation on nodes if remoteBaseUrl is present